HAoRAn-W/Gyrowalker/readme.md

 # Gyrowalker
 A embbed project to measure distance with gyroscope
 ## Functions
-walk in straight line

-support different speed

-calculate distance
+calculate distance with and only with gyroscope

-LCD display(optional) to show distance
+LCD display(todo) to show distance

-a start/stop button
+a start/stop button(todo)

-LED indicates movement
+LED indicates movement(todo)

 ## Hardware & Framework
 Board: STM32F429I